LeZ-fr/LeZ-fr/README.md

-# 👋 Welcome to my GitHub!
+# 👋 Hi !
+I’m LeZ

-Hi!
-I’m LeZ, a passionate developer and student who loves building useful projects, exploring new technologies, and constantly learning new things. 🚀
+This GitHub account belongs to a passionate developer and student who loves building useful projects, exploring new technologies, and constantly learning new things. 🚀
 Some of my projects may still be a work in progress, but they reflect my journey of growth and curiosity.

 ---